javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 ...But there's a problem with arrays.
 The "delete element" and "insert element" operations are expensive.
 For instance, `arr.unshift(obj)` operation has to renumber all elements to make room for a new `obj`, and if the array is big, it takes time.
 Same with `arr.shift()`.

-The only structural modifications that do not require mass-renumbering are those that operate with the end of array: `arr.push/pop`.
+The only structural modifications that do not require mass-renumbering are those that operate on the end of arrays: `arr.push/pop`.
 So an array can be quite slow for big queues, when we have to work with the beginning.

 Alternatively, if we really need fast insertion/deletion, we can choose another data structure called a [linked list](https://en.wikipedia.org/wiki/Linked_list).